 The JR Seller Notes (See Note 6, Debt in the Condensed Consolidated Financial Statements) have a term of five years and are payable in cash or stock, at the Company's discretion.
-The Company is obligated to pay Ripka additional \$1.0 million on October 1, 2014 and an additional \$1.2 million on April 1, 2015.
+The Company is also obligated to pay to Ripka \$1.0 million (the "First Installment") and \$1.2 million (the "Second Installment") in cash or shares of the Company's Common Stock on October 1, 2014 and April 1, 2015, respectively, subject to approval by the Company's senior lender, Bank of Hapoalim ("BHI").
+The First Installment payment date was extended to January 8, 2015.
+The extension did not result in any penalty or cost to the Company.